Do Rottweilers Shed and What Should You Expect When Shedding Season Starts

 A bath will help gently remove more of the loose fur.
 You want to avoid needless extra baths because they can dry out your dog’s skin.
 An unpleasant side effect of dry skin is that your dog might shed more than average.

-There are some ingredients that are particularly helpful when choosing the right shampoo for your Rottweiler.
-These dogs are somewhat susceptible to skin problems like hot spots because of sensitive skin, requiring products that provide conditioning.
+Some ingredients are particularly helpful when choosing the right shampoo for your Rottweiler.
+These dogs are susceptible to skin problems like hot spots because of sensitive skin, requiring products that provide conditioning.

 Aloe vera, coconut oil, oatmeal, and Vitamin E are two ingredients particularly helpful for dogs living with irritated skin.
 Cucumber and rosemary leaf extract are ideal ingredients for providing a pleasant scent.